Primorsky Krai: Ashlar stones

-Brick earth
+Clays

 There are more than 100 deposits of fusible clay which is used in brick production in the krai.
 Fusible clay deposits are found almost everywhere in the krai, except its northeastern parts.
 The Uglovskaya, Ussuriyskaya, and Spasskaya group of fusible clay deposits are noteworthy in this area.

 The krai's largest stocks, a total of more than fifteen million tons, is the Uglovskaya group of deposits located in Uglovoye settlement.
 The deposits provide raw material to the brick factories in Vladivostok and Artyom.

 There are more than twenty deposits of refractory clay and fireclay.
 The clay is suitable for the manufacture of bricks and ceramics.
 The largest deposits are located in Oktyabrsky and Chernigovsky District, and in Artyom.

 The Lipovetskoye Deposit of refractory clay is located in Oktyabrsky District.
 The estimated stocks total about 1.5 million tons and are maintained by the Lipovetsky Brick Factory.

 The Ozernovskoye deposit of fireclay is located in Uglovoye settlement.
 The estimated stocks total about 2 million tons and have been used for the manufacture of bricks since 1964.